kube-reporting/metering-operator/Documentation/manual-install.md

 ## Versioning

 By default, a manual install will deploy the latest build of master.
-If you want to use a speci***REMOVED***c version, checkout a git tag for the version you want to use before installing, or follow the instructions for [installing with a custom metering operator image][#install-with-a-custom-metering-operator-image].
+If you want to use a speci***REMOVED***c version, checkout a git tag for the version you want to use before installing, or follow the instructions for [installing with a custom metering operator image](#install-with-a-custom-metering-operator-image).

 ## Requirements